 Small changes are made throughout the year as issues arise such as traffic detours, but larger, service-enhancing or efficiency-seeking changes are done annually.
-As of this current document, major service changes are made in the fall (late August / early September) schedule changes.
+As of this current document, major service changes are made in the fall (September or November) schedule changes.
 This process is comprised of the following key stages: